txross1993/blog/_posts/2023-04-25-golang-text-templates.md

+---
-# How to Use Text Templates in Golang with Complext Data Inputs
+title: How to Use Text Templates in Golang with Complext Data Inputs
+toc: true
+toc_label: "In this page"
+toc_icon: "fas fa-stopwatch-20"
+toc_sticky: true
+---

 Have you ever used Go's templating methods but got stuck when your input data structure contained something less trivial than top-level fields?
 If so, this blog post is for you!
 I will walk through simple examples using a struct with built-in property types.
 Then I will show you pipelining functions and how to deal with nilable data.

-## Getting Started
+# Getting Started: A Simple Greeting
 If you're not familiar, Golang's `text/tempalte` [package](https://pkg.go.dev/text/template) provides ways to format text data using objects declared in a program.
 The simplest use case is accessing data from a simple structure containing top level fields.
 Let's look at an example, where `Person` has a `FirstName`, `LastName`, and a `Birthday` as string properties.

 ```golang